curzel-it/WindowsDetector/README.md

 This is being used [in production](https://apps.apple.com/app/desktop-pets/id1575542220) by my Desktop Pets app (which is also [here on GitHub](https://github.com/curzel-it/pet-therapy)).

+The package will return a mocked, empty, list of windows on iOS, support has been added to ease development of multiplatform apps.

 # Usage

 You can use a WindowsDetector instance like any other ObservableObject, like in the state of your view: